Glossary

 ZKP

 A zero-knowledge (ZK) proof is a cryptographic protocol that enables one entity (the prover) to convince another one (the verifier) that a particular claim is true without disclosing any details about the claim itself.
-ZKPs used in blockchains are additionally succinct, meaning that the work required by the verifier to check the proof is substantially smaller than the work of re-running the computation required to reach the claim independently.
+ZKPs used in blockchains are mostly used due to their succinctness property—meaning that the work required by the verifier to check the proof is substantially smaller than the work of re-running the computation required to reach the claim independently.

 AVS

-AVS is a term coined by EigenLayer that refers to services or applications built on top of the Ethereum blockchain and used for security and validation mechanisms.
-These services could include rollups, DA layers, interoperability protocols, etc. It allows Ethereum validators to use their staked assets to provide security to other applications built on EigenLayer.
+Autonomous Verifiable Services is a term coined by EigenLayer that refers to services or applications built on top of the Ethereum blockchain, reusing it for security and validation mechanisms.
+These services could include rollups, DA layers, interoperability protocols etc. AVS effectively allows Ethereum validators to use their staked assets to provide security to other applications than just Ethereum itself.

 Reth